 Become a pen pal, especially with someone who is LGBTQ+.
 CBST sometimes gets letters from incarcerated people, and we also find pen pals through Black and Pink.

 You can help to ensure that no trans person at risk in NYC jails remains in detention before their trial by volunteering to post bail.
 CBST members have been trained to post – and have posted – bail, with funds contributed to the Emergency Release Fund (not your own money).
 Sign up to volunteer or contribute here.

 In March 2019, in conjunction with Etgar 36, Rabbi Sharon Kleinbaum and a group of nearly 40 CBST members rode the trail of the civil rights movement in the American South, concentrating on the sites and stories associated with Rev. Dr. Martin Luther King, Jr., from 1955 to 1968.
 In Montgomery, Alabama, the site of the iconic 1955 bus boycott, we visited two remarkable institutions created by Bryan Stevenson’s Equal Justice Initiative (EJI).
 His legal defense organization provides representation to people who have been illegally convicted, unfairly sentenced, or abused in state jails and prisons.
 The National Memorial for Peace and Justice is where EJI brings to light the horrific story of lynching in the South, and the Legacy Museum traces the history from enslavement to mass incarceration in the United States.
 Many of us returned from our journey inspired to deepen CBST’s social justice efforts in the area of mass incarceration and criminal justice reform.

-In September 2019, CBST announced our new initiative to learn more about and work to end Mass Incarceration in the United States.
+In September 2019, CBST announced the Ending Mass Incarceration Team, our initiative to learn more about and work to end mass incarceration in the United States.

 Suggested Reading Material